Quantum Theory and The Symbolic Dynamics of Invariant Sets: Towards a Gravitational Theory of the Quantum: Invariant Set Theory

-Now take an arbitrary point on the cylinder associated with $|a')_J^{\alpha}$ and project the line orthogonal to the axis of the cylinder from the centre of the cylinder and through $(\alpha, J)$ until it reaches the sphere (see Fig 3).
+Now take an arbitrary point on the cylinder associated with $|a')_\beta^{\alpha}$ and project the line orthogonal to the axis of the cylinder from the centre of the cylinder and through $(\alpha, \beta)$ until it reaches the sphere (see Fig 4).
 We define this point on the sphere, labelled by $(\theta, \phi)$, where $\theta$ is latitude and $\phi$ longitude, as an orientation in 3-space.
-That is to say, the construction above defines a point on the celestial sphere from the primitive lbit parameters $(\alpha, J)$.
-Given that $N \ggg 0$ and so $2^N \ggg N$ (i.e. the radius of the cylinder can be treated as if infinitesimally small), the relationship between $\theta$ and $\alpha$ is \be \cos^2 \frac{\theta}{2}= | 1 - \frac{\alpha}{2} | \ee or equivalently
+That is to say, the construction above defines a point on the celestial sphere from the primitive lbit parameters $(\alpha, \beta)$.
+Given that $N \ggg 0$ (i.e. the radius of the cylinder can be treated as if infinitesimally small compared with its height), the relationship between $\theta$ and $\alpha$ is \be \cos^2 \frac{\theta}{2}= | 1 - \frac{\alpha}{2} | \ee or equivalently

-Hence if $\alpha \in \mathbb{Q}_2(N)$ (see Section \ref{rootsofminusone}), then so is $\cos \theta$.
+Hence if $\alpha \in \mathbb{Q}_2(N+1)$ (see Section \ref{rootsofminusone}), then so is $\cos \theta$.

-The corresponding relationship between $J$ and the longitudinal coordinate $\phi$ on the celestial sphere is simply given by \be \phi= \frac{\pi}{2} \; \frac{J}{M} \ee Since $N$ and hence $M=N/2-1$ is a finite integer, then the angles $\phi$ are rational fractions of $\pi$, or rational angles when measured in degrees.
-As discussed in the appendix, except for $0, \pi/2, \pi, 3\pi/2$, the cosine of such angles are irrational numbers and hence do not belong to the set $\mathbb{Q}_2(N)$.
+The corresponding relationship between $\beta$ and the longitudinal coordinate $\phi$ on the celestial sphere is simply given by \be \phi= \frac{\pi}{2} \; \beta \ee Since $\beta$ is a dyadic rational, then the angles $\phi$ are dyadic rational fractions of $\pi$.
+As discussed in the appendix, except for $0, \pi/2, \pi, 3\pi/2$, the cosine of such angles are irrational numbers and hence do not belong to the set $\mathbb{Q}_2(N+2)$.
 This is fundamental to all that follows.